-I’m so excited to share this beautiful party with you today.
-It’s from a few weeks ago, but I didn’t want it to get lost in the Halloween posts so I saved it for you.
-One sunny fall afternoon we set up a little party at our friends house, and enjoyed good old fashioned raking and jumping in leaves with the kids and some sweet leaf themed treats to munch on.
+I’m so excited to share this beautiful fall party with you today.
+One sunny fall afternoon we set up a family leaf raking party at our friends house, and enjoyed good old fashioned leaf raking and jumping in the leaves with the kids and some sweet leaf themed treats to munch on.
 It was so much fun!

 I set up a little table in our friends backyard.
 I covered the table with burlap, and hung these fun pompoms made of autumn coloured tulle.
-I also added a “Happy Fall” banner, see how I made it here.
+The fall pompoms were really easy to make.
+I picked up some inexpensive tulle from the fabric store and tied them together to make our tulle pompoms in all our fall leaf colours.
+I also added a “Happy Fall” banner, see how I made the happy fall banner it here.

 The table was filled with lots of fall and leaf themed treats that were easy to make and oh so yummy.

 For this little party, I used mixes for the baking to give me time to focus on the little details instead of taking the time to make everything from scratch.
 It worked out great, and I really recoment it as an easier way to do a dessert table for friends and family.

 I was so excited when I saw these amazing rake cookies at Muchkin Munchies.
 I decided to try my own version.
 I found the cute leaf sprinkles at HomeSense.
 I used a simple sugar cookie mix from the grocery store -told you these treats were easy.
 Form the cookie into a triangle-type-rake shape -yes that’s the technical term.
 Stick a pretzel in for the rake handle, and use a fork to make look rake-ish on the bottom.

 After they’re baked, just dip the end in melted chocolate as glue, and then into the sprinkles.